ftl-mv-translation/ftl-mv-translation/README.md

 This command transforms XMLs in `src-en/` using translation files on `locale/`, then writes them out to `output-<langname>` directory.

+Add `-m` option if you use machine translation from `locale-machine/`.
+Machine translation is put on untranslated texts, does not replace hand translation.
+-- Example: `mvloc batch-apply ja -m`

 ### Packaging the translation

 1. Follow the "Applying the translation" workflow first
 2. Run `mvloc package <langname>` -- Example: `mvloc package ko`

+If you used `-m` option while applying process, add `-m` option as well.
+-- Example: `mvloc package ja -m`

 This command automatically packages the translation.
 It downloads the English Multiverse, overwrites it with translated XMLs, (optionally overwrites it with contents in `auxfiles-<langname>/` if any), and zip it to create